-We recognise that some children may be more vulnerable to peer on peer abuse than others.
-For example, children who have already experienced abuse, those that have special educational needs or disabilities (SEND), children living in care and children who are LGBTQ+, may be more likely to face peer on peer abuse than other children.
-We recognise that girls are more likely to be the victims of peer on peer abuse than boys.
+We recognise that some children may be more vulnerable to child-on-child abuse than others.
+For example, children who have already experienced abuse, those that have special educational needs or disabilities (SEND), children living in care and children who are LGBTQ+, may be more likely to face child-on-child abuse than other children.
+We recognise that girls are more likely to be the victims of child-on-child abuse than boys.
 Some children may face additional barriers to telling anyone about abuse because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.
-We work to protect children with additional vulnerabilities by;